An Ali Award Goes To The Kid From Ghana Who Started An Altruistic Cocoa Farm

 In recognition of his work, Frimpong was also named as one of the Forbes 30 Under 30 Social Entrepreneurs, received the 2018 Queen's Young Leaders Award and was listed among the Most Influential Young Ghanaians in 2018.

 The late U.N.
-Secretary General Kofi Annan called him the "embodiment of youth leadership."
-The Ali Center was particularly impressed with his dedication – which it cites as one of Muhammad Ali's Six Core Principles.
+Secretary General Kofi Annan once called him the "embodiment of youth leadership."
+The Ali Center was particularly impressed with his dedication – which it cites as one of Muhammad Ali's six core principles.

 That quality resonates for Frimpong, who remembers often thinking: "Can I do this, am I worthy of this?
 And each time I had to stay dedicated and committed and tell myself to keep going."